Theodoric the Great: Youth and early exploits

-Theodoric was born in 454 in Pannonia on the banks of the Neusiedler See near Carnuntum, the son of king Theodemir, a Germanic Amali nobleman, and his concubine Ereleuva.
-This was the same year that the Ostrogoths had thrown off nearly a century of domination by the Huns.
-To this end, historian Hans-Ulrich Wiemer states that, "Theodoric’s childhood was spent at a time of violent conflicts between non-Roman groups attempting to fill the power vacuum created by the collapse of Attila’s empire".
-His Gothic name, which is reconstructed by linguists as *Þiudareiks, translates into "people-king" or "ruler of the people".
+According to the 6th-century writer Jordanes, Theodoric was born at the same time that the Ostrogoths defeated their previous overlords the Huns, after the death of their ruler Attila in 453.
+The Ostrogoths had already established themselves in Pannonia, south of the Danube, in an area which had been controlled by the Huns, and before that had been within the Roman empire.
+Modern scholars believe this defeat of the Huns probably occurred about 454.
+Jordanes says that the territory of Theodoric's father Theodemir was near "Lake Pelso" (lacus pelsois), which was either the Neusiedler See or Lake Balaton, which both lie near modern Vienna and Budapest.
+Theodemir was a member of the Amal dynasty, and Theodoric's mother was the king's concubine, Ereleuva.
+(Note: This claim stems from Jordanes, Getica 268–269 English, Latin) Historian Hans-Ulrich Wiemer states that, "Theodoric’s childhood was spent at a time of violent conflicts between non-Roman groups attempting to fill the power vacuum created by the collapse of Attila’s empire".

 In 461, when Theodoric was seven or eight years of age, he was taken hostage in Constantinople to secure the Ostrogoths' compliance with a treaty Theodemir had concluded with the Augustus Leo I (ruled 457–474).
 Under the terms of the treaty, the Pannonian Goths were required to "surrender a hostage of royal descent" to the emperor's court; in this case that hostage was Theodoric.
 The treaty also secured a payment to Constantinople of some 300 pounds' worth of gold each year.
 Theodoric was well educated by Constantinople's best teachers.
 His status made him valuable, since the Amal family from which he came (as told by Theodoric), allegedly ruled half of all Goths since the third century.
 Historian Peter Heather argues that Theodoric's claims were likely self-aggrandizing propaganda and that the Amal dynasty was more limited than modern commentators presume.
 Until 469, Theodoric remained in Constantinople where he spent formative years—ten years in total—"catching up on all the Romanitas" it had taken generations of Visigothic Balthi to acquire.
 Theodoric was treated with favor by the emperor Leo I. He learned to read, write and perform arithmetic while in captivity in the Eastern Empire.